Ericsson/CodeCompass/doc/deps.md

 impossible to recover. **Please do NOT add a `sudo` in front of any `make` or other commands below, unless *explicitly* specified!**

-### Odb
+### ODB
-Odb is an Object relational Mapping tool, that is required by CodeCompass.
+ODB is an Object Relational Mapping tool, that is required by CodeCompass.
-We are using odb 2.5 which is not part of the official ubuntu repositories, so it needs to be built manually.
+We are using ODB 2.5 which is not part of the official Ubuntu repositories, so it needs to be built manually.
 For this, we provide a convenience script, under the scripts directory.